SamGaU16/3650-test/readme.md

 ## Classification Exam FISI-3650 - Universidad de los Andes
 ### Samuel Mateo Montañez Gil 202014559

-Tensorflow Keras was the library used to training the model.
+Tensorflow Keras was the library used to training the model.<br />
-OpenCV (cv2) was used for reading the images.
+OpenCV (cv2) was used for reading the images.<br />
-The dataset was mold to halve the pixels.
+The dataset was mold to halve the pixels.<br />
 The model:
 - Uses two convolution 2D layers, each have a 'Max Pooling' operation.
 - Uses a Flattens and two Dense layers, the last one for normalize the output.